medibloc/panacea-governance/proposals/2022-04-min-commission-rate/README.md

 ## Proposal

-The topic of min-commision-rate has been discussed for a very long time in the Cosmos ecosystem.<br>
+The topic of min-commission-rate has been discussed for a very long time in the Cosmos ecosystem.<br>
 https://forum.cosmos.network/t/proposal-are-validators-charging-0-commission-harmful-to-the-success-of-the-cosmos-hub/2505

-Even in Panacea, the proposal to increase minimum commision rate to 5% (proposal #6) was submitted previously.<br>
+Even in Panacea, the proposal to increase minimum commission rate to 5% (proposal #6) was submitted previously.<br>
 https://www.mintscan.io/medibloc/proposals/6

-Although proposal #6 was reasonable enough, MediBloc team rejected the proposoal because the team has yet to develop clear strategies to enforce the validators with low commision rate to increase their commission rate.
+Although proposal #6 was reasonable enough, MediBloc team rejected the proposal because the team has yet to develop clear strategies to enforce the validators with low commission rate to increase their commission rate.

 Also, the team thought that the ideal network should work without a restriction on commission rate.
-So, instead of implementing the restriction, the team has convinced those validators with 0% commision rate to raise its commission rate to a reasonable rate.
-Thankfully, many validators have cooperated with us and raised their commision rates.
+So, instead of implementing the restriction, the team has convinced those validators with 0% commission rate to raise its commission rate to a reasonable rate.
+Thankfully, many validators have cooperated with us and raised their commission rates.
 But, after doing so, we realized that our approach is the inefficient and non-decentralized way.
 Hence, we have found it beneficial to have a minimum commission rate at least while the chain is in the early-stage.
-We belive this will improve the network sustainability and make it possible for validators to compete in healthy ways without setting the commission rate to 0%.
+We believe this will improve the network sustainability and make it possible for validators to compete in healthy ways without setting the commission rate to 0%.

 Since then, MediBloc team has implemented a `min-commission-rate` parameter and a chain upgrade strategy for updating the commission rate of validators whose commission rate is smaller than `min-commission-rate`.